serokell/blog-posts/existential-vs-universal-quantification/article.md

 ```

 It allows you to catch exceptions of any type.
-As long, as you hadn't specified its type, (and it is not obvious to the compiler, from the handler for example), all exceptions will be catch, wrapped in `SomeException` datatype.
+As long, as you hadn't specified its type, (and it is not obvious to the compiler, from the handler for example), all exceptions will be caught, wrapped in `SomeException` datatype.
 After that, you can use `fromException` function, to check, that you caught something you wanted to catch.